On solo travel

 • Third to the list I’ll add Almaty, Kazakhstan.
 Although a bit more off the beaten track, and with a language barrier, Almaty is convenient and easy to navigate.
 Getting in from the airport to the city is cheap and easy.
 Sim cards are affordable and there is good connection.
 You can take Yandex everywhere affordably and booking via the app circumvents the language barriers.
 Almaty is an international city so you can get good coffee and cafes as well as international food.
 And the tourism is is developed enough that you can join short group tours if you want to get out of the city.
 Locals also do look Asian, so one doesn’t stick out too much (at least until they realise you can’t speak Kazakhstan / Russian).

-There are various ways to start solo travel that I’ve also been exploring:
+There are various ways to start solo travel even if you’re hesitant to plunge right in:

-1. The easiest is group trips: joining a tour such as G adventures and Intrepid Travel.
+1. The easiest is group trips: joining a tour through groups such as G adventures and Intrepid Travel.
 In SG, we now also have many different agencies organising adventure trips for solo travellers, and this gives you a group to fly with from SG.
-For now, I’ve tried to book more with in country or international organisations to meet travellers from other regions.
+For now, I’ve tried to book more with either local providers in the country or international organisations so that I get to meet travellers from other regions.